Deterministic factoring with oracles: Lattices, Coppersmith's method, and approximate common divisors

-One of the first applications of Coppersmith's theorems was to attack RSA moduli, factoring \(N = p_1p_2\) in polynomial time given half of the bits of $p_1$.
-The algorithmic presentation of these theorems used today is the one due to Howgrave-Graham~\cite{Howgrave-Graham97}, who later used this result to solve the \emph{Approximate GCD} problem \cite{Howgrave-Graham01}, formalized in Definition~\ref{def:PACDP}.
+One of the first applications of Coppersmith's method was to attack RSA moduli, factoring \(N = p_1p_2\) in polynomial time given half of the bits of $p_1$.
+The algorithmic presentation of these theorems used today is due to Howgrave-Graham~\cite{Howgrave-Graham97}, who later used this result to solve the \emph{Approximate Common Divisor Problem} (ACDP)~\cite{Howgrave-Graham01}, which we formalize in Definition~\ref{def:ACDP}.